-The immediate threat from a COVID infection is readily understood, but doctors are still struggling with a different problem patients often face.
+The immediate threat from a COVID infection is readily understood now.
+Most people who catch COVID-19 recover within a few weeks.
+However, doctors are still struggling with a different problem patients often face.
 Lingering, debilitating symptoms affect an estimated 6 to 10 percent of people following a COVID-19 infection.
 That could be as many as 16 million Americans suffering from long COVID.
 These “long haulers” can be disabled by fatigue and brain fog.
-Research presented at the Conference on Retroviruses and Opportunistic Infections (March 3-6, 2024) offers some intriguing possibilities to explain the persistent symptoms.
+Research presented at the Conference on Retroviruses and Opportunistic Infections (March 3-6, 2024) offered some intriguing possibilities to explain the persistent symptoms.
+More recent studies have also identified some markers that may help explain long COVID and offer possible treatments.

 Long-Lasting Evidence of SARS-CoV-2: